elen

 Contact

-The Postgraduate Programme of Studies “Sport Studies: Sociology, History, Anthropology” (SSHA) aims to provide specialized knowledge regarding issues of social and cultural history, sociology, anthropology and cultural studies of sport and sports, through the interconnection of theoretical knowledge and research practice.
+The objective of the postgraduate program titled “Sports Studies: Sociology, History, Anthropology” (ASK) is to provide specialized knowledge regarding issues of social and cultural history, sociology, anthropology, and cultural studies of sports and athletic practices, through the integration of theoretical knowledge and research practice.

-More specifically, the proposed Postgraduate Programme aims to train researchers in the field of Social and Humanistic Studies and Physical Education and Sport Science, through the theoretical and empirical/research sociological, historical and anthropological approach to sport and sports.
-At the end of their studies, graduates of the Programme will have acquired the theoretical and methodological background, as well as the necessary skills for the interdisciplinary social and cultural investigation of sport.
+More specifically, the proposed postgraduate program aims to educate researchers in the field of Social and Human Sciences and the Science of Physical Education and Sports, through both theoretical and empirical/research-oriented sociological, historical, and anthropological approaches to sports and athletic practices.
+Upon completion of their studies, graduates of the program will have acquired the theoretical and methodological background as well as the necessary skills for the interdisciplinary social and cultural investigation of sports.

-Alongside its research mission, the Programme aims to specialise sport, sport press and education managers, bringing them in contact with new theoretical and methodological trends in the field of social, historical and cultural studies of sport.
-The aim is to disseminate a new culture around the social and cultural dimensions of sport and sports, so that through their critical connection with wider social and cultural structures and processes, on the one hand, the overcoming of dominant stereotypes and prejudices around them in public discourse and corresponding practices can be achieved and, on the other hand, their pedagogical use as a means of socialisation, social integration and intercultural reflection.
+In addition to its research focus, the program also seeks to specialize sports executives, sports media professionals, and educators, bringing them into contact with new theoretical and methodological trends in the field of social, historical, and cultural studies of sports.
+The objective is to promote a new culture regarding the social and cultural dimensions of sports and athletic practices, so that through their critical connection with broader social and cultural structures and processes, dominant stereotypes and prejudices in public discourse and corresponding practices can be overcome.
+Furthermore, it aims to utilize sports as a means of socialization, social inclusion, and intercultural reflection.

 QUALITY POLICY